BEKK-IoT/getting-started-beacons/src/text/node/intro.md

   /*
-    Due limited size on package, telemetry data is seperated in two packages.
+    Due limited size on package, telemetry data is separated in two packages.
 Package A and Package B.
   */